hoovercj/vscode-ghc-mod/README.md

 The extension assumes `ghc-mod` is installed and on the system PATH OR is configured via `haskell.ghc-mod.executablePath` in user or workspace settings.
 I installed `ghc-mod` on windows via `cabal` using [these instructions][ghc-mod-instructions] and it is working.

 ## Running the extension
-To get the application running, clone the whole repository and run `npm install` in both the `client` and `server` directories.
+To get the application running, clone the whole repository and run `npm install` and `npm run compile` in both the `client` and `server` directories.
 Then open the `client` folder in an instance of VS Code and press `F5` to start debugging.
 This will launch the extension in a new instance of VS Code called the extension host.

 ## Debugging the extension
 After running the extension as explained above, press `F5` in a seperate instance of VS Code that has the `server` directory open.
 This will attach the debugger to the extension host.

+## Modifying the extension
+Run `npm run compile` from the client and server directories depending on which files changed, or use the build tasks (from command palette or ctrl+shift+b) to start the build tasks in "watch" mode which will build changes as files change.

 ## Testing the extension
 ### Mocha test runner via npm